ucan-wg/spec/README.md

 ## What prevents an unauthorized party from using an intercepted UCAN?

 UCANs always contain information about the sender and receiver.
 A UCAN is signed by the sender (the `iss` field DID) and can only be created by an agent in possession of the relevant private key.
 The recipient (the `aud` field DID) is required to check that the field matches their DID.
 These two checks together secure the certificate against use by an unauthorized party.
+[UCAN Invocations][invocation] prevent

 ## What prevents replay attacks on the invocation use case?

-A UCAN delegated for purposes of immediate invocation MUST be unique.
-If many requests are to be made in quick succession, a nonce can be used.
-The receiving agent (the one to perform the invocation) checks the hash of the UCAN against a local store of unexpired UCAN hashes.
+All UCAN Invocations MUST have a unique CID.
+The executing agent MUST check this validation uniqueness against a local store of unexpired UCAN hashes.

-This is not a concern when simply delegating since presumably the recipient agent already has that UCAN.
+This is not a concern when simply delegating since receiving a delegation is idempotent.

 ## Is UCAN secure against person-in-the-middle attacks?